IceHe/lib/snips/abbrs.md

 - arg : argument
 - asc : ascend
 - asm : assembly
+- AQAP : as quick as possible
+- ASAP : as soon as possible
+- ATM : at the moment
+- ATST : at the same time
+- aweso : awesome
 - auth : authenticate
 - auto : automatic